Food-Health

 Transit:

-The main purpose of this page is to provide advice in objective to help people to understand and support healthy digestion and bowel transit.
+The main purpose of this page is to provide advice to help people understand and support healthy digestion and bowel transit.

-Digestion and bowel transit are more important than we often realize.
+Digestion and bowel transit are more important than we often realise.
+Typically, we should go to the toilet (have a bowel movement) once a day.

-Transit is a complex process to maintain, requiring a kind of balance.
-Any change in our diet can affect everything—our microbiota, transit, nutrient absorption, and hydration levels.
+Transit is a complex process that requires balance.
+Any change in our diet can affect everything; Our microbiota, transit, nutrient absorption, and hydration levels.

-Julia Enders explains in her book Gut: The Inside Story of Our Body’s Most Underrated Organ that we shouldn’t worry too much.
-If you are the type of person who is going to the toilette to poo once a day, you fall into the category of people with a reduced risk of gut-related illnesses.
+Julia Enders explains in her book Gut: The Inside Story of Our Body’s Most Underrated Organ that we should not worry too much.
+If you are the type of person who goes to the toilet once a day, you fall into the category with a reduced risk of gut-related illnesses.

 • Not going to the toilet for three days means you are constipated.